-Each Friday during the academic year we have seminars where faculty and students present information of interest.
-It's an excellent opportunity to hear about current research and for students an introduction to the academic exchange of information with peers.
-We meet in Duckering 531 from 3:30 p.m. to 5:00 p.m.
+During the academic year WERC holds seminars where faculty and students present information of interest.
+It's an excellent opportunity to hear about our current research.
+For students it offers an introduction to the academic exchange of information with peers.
+We currently meet on a biweekly basis, every other Friday, in ELIF 241 from noon to 1pm.

 When you have your talk organized or would like to reserve a date please submit an image or graph that will be used at your talk, along with caption, abstract, title, and the date you'd like to give the talk to firstname.lastname@example.org.
 Final decisions about the schedule are made by the WERC Director.